wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 So let's go purely analytical first, and then see how we could have gotten the correct answer just using common-sense.

-Let $x$ be the work of the "analyze" task in GFlop.
+Let $x$ be the work of the "analyze" task in Gflop.
 The sequential execution time is $x/10 + 86$ seconds.

 The parallel execution time is a bit trickier.